Skip to main content

 Agenda item 2 is stage 2 consideration of the Social Security (Amendment) (Scotland) Bill.
 The Cabinet Secretary for Social Justice, Shirley-Anne Somerville, joins us.
 Thank you for coming along, cabinet secretary.
 You are joined by your officials, and I thank them for coming along, too, but only you can speak at this time.

-Everyone should have with them a copy of the bill as introduced, the marshalled list of amendments, which was published on 6 September, and the groupings of amendments document, which sets out the amendments in the groups in order in which they will be debated.
+Everyone should have with them a copy of the bill as introduced, the marshalled list of amendments, which was published on 6 September, and the groupings of amendments document, which sets out the groups of amendments in the order in which they will be debated.
 There will be one debate on each group of amendments.
 I will call the member who lodged the first amendment in the group to speak to and move that amendment and to speak to all other amendments in the group.
 Members who have not lodged amendments in the group but who wish to speak should indicate that by catching my attention.

 The debate on the group will be concluded by my inviting the member who moved the first amendment in the group to wind up.
 Standing orders give any Scottish minister the right to speak on any amendment.
 I will therefore invite the cabinet secretary to contribute to the debate just before I call the member to wind up.